illixion/root-my-webos-tv/README.md

 If the script was successful, a telnet server with root access will be created on the TV with port 23.
 You can use any software to access it, for example Putty on Windows.

+A more in-depth tutorial can be found on my blog here: https://blog.illixion.com/2024/04/root-lg-webos-tv/

 ## References

 This exploit uses the following CVE: https://www.cve.org/CVERecord?id=CVE-2023-6319